Kanakjr/StreamlitResumeGenius/app/resume_md/main.md

 #### Digitate, TCS
 ##### **Technical Lead Cybersecurity** | Jan 2020 – Nov 2020 | Pune, IN
 - Developed Just-in-time access systems for IAM solutions using Python and MongoDB, improving access control and reducing unauthorized access by 35%.
-- Implemented cloud security controls & Secure DevOps processes with code, automation, and data using Python, Bash, REST & Ansible, improving the efficiency of the security operations by 20%.
+- Implemented cloud security controls & Secure DevOps processes with code, automation, and data, improving the efficiency of the security operations by 20%.
 - Oversee security for SAAS delivery model, providing expert advice on secure architecture, design, and implementation.
 - Provided support in guiding business and technology partners on Cryptography and Data protection matters.